Audience menu for:

-The Assistant VP for Procurement shall review all contracts and purchase orders, and its terms and conditions, prior to placement.
+The Director for Procurement shall review all contracts and purchase orders, and its terms and conditions, prior to placement.

-The College’s Board of Trustees must approve any purchase in the amount of $75,000.00 and greater.
-Subject to having all prior approvals as documented in the College’s dollar hierarchy approval process, agreements may be signed by the College President or his Designee or the Assistant VP for Procurement.
+The College's Board of Trustees must approve any purchase in the amount of $75,000.00 and greater.
+Subject to having all prior approvals as documented in the College's dollar hierarchy approval process, agreements may be signed by the College President or his/her Designee or the Director for Procurement.

 All employees, directly or indirectly involved in the acquisition of materials and services must conduct themselves in a manner that is beyond challenge or reproach.
 Following are examples of standards that are universally accepted by National Association of Educational Procurement and Institute for Supply Management.

 The College's ethics policy is accessible in the "Standard of Conduct and Behavior Procedures" section of the HCC Human Resources Procedures Manual page 59-60.

 The College's campus community accepts, appreciates and actively supports diversity.
 Procurement is committed to promoting a base of suppliers and business partners that are highly representative of the customer.
 The Customer includes students, faculty, local, State government, alumni, and corporate sponsors.
 Supplier diversity takes root as part of the procurement infrastructure and seeks to create an inclusive vendor pool for contracting, purchasing and outsourcing.